Get access to everything we publish when you sign up for Outside+ Join Today!.

-It's normal to have some candida in the gut.
-Generally, it's kept in check by the immune system and by beneficial bacteria that live in the intestines.
-But if antibiotic use, high- sugar diets, or other lifestyle factors cause probiotic counts todwindle-or if the immune system becomes weakened for any reason-candida can grow unchecked, a condition known as candidiasis.
+It’s normal to have some candida in the gut, but it’s usually kept in check by the immune system and beneficial bacteria that live in the intestines.
+But if antibiotic use, a high-sugar diet, or other lifestyle factors cause probiotic counts to dwindle—or if the immune system becomes weakened for any reason—candida can grow unchecked, a condition known as candidiasis.
 Symptoms include bloating, gas, constipation, diarrhea, joint pain, fatigue, headaches, sinus problems, depression, and anxiety.

-Once it gains a foothold in the body, yeast is tenacious and difficult to get rid of.
+Once it gains a foothold in the body, yeast is tenacious and difficult to eliminate.
 But you can kick candida overgrowth.
-It just takes a little perseverance and a few sensible steps. »
+It just takes a little perseverance and a few sensible steps.

 Step 1: Cut Carbs and Other Yeast Promoters

 Decreasing your carbohydrate intake is the foundation of any anti-candida diet.
 Yeast organisms use sugar for growth and reproduction, and sugar in any form also allows candida yeast to grow faster and become more virulent, which can damage the intestines.
 On the flip side, cutting sugars and starches from your diet will slow and/or reverse candida growth.